wix-incubator/wix-rest-docs/all/guides/policy-v2/docs/intro.md

 SortOrder: 1
-# About Policy v2
+# About Policies v2

-With Policy APIs, you can manage the policies for a particular event.
+With Policies APIs, you can manage the policies for a particular event.
 For example, you can create, update, and delete policies.
 You can also reorder policies in the Event Dashboard and checkout form.

 Policies define terms & conditions for the events, such as terms for canceling attendance, transferring a ticket to another person, and so on.
 For example: "Participants are entitled to a 100% refund if canceling attendance 1 week prior to the event.
 After this date, participants will be refunded 50% of the ticket price."